davisjc/carputer/README.md

 * One of my first ideas for staying in sync with the world.
 Uses a home-base style WiFi connection that background syncs while the car is parked in the garage.
 * Not very practical since the Pi drains the car battery in a matter of days.
 * Didn't really want to bother with a low-power switching circuit for booting the carputer for a sync.
+* Depends on being near a WiFi connection to complete a sync.

 ### git-annex
 * This was a tempting "magic" solution.
 If you're unfamiliar with git-annex, here's a brief description: it's an extension of git that exploits git for its version control, but side-steps the only-expanding repo problem by committing file metadata to the repo, not the files themselves.
 The cool thing that git-annex provides is a tracking system of which files exist in which remote repos.
 The files themsleves are stored in a special git-annex blob directory, and made available through symlinks to the working tree of the repo.
 After a bit of reading and mucking around with things, I got everything working with git-annex, but it was damn slow...
 And wasn't satisfactory for the following reasons:

     1. By default, it computes the hash of the file to determine its uniqueness, which is slow.
 Fortunately, this is avoidable by specifying a different ["backend"](https://git-annex.branchable.com/backends/) for git-annex, such as "Write Once, Read Many", which just means the file is determined unique by its filename, size, and modification date.
     2. Files in git-annex can be directly exposed by "unlocking" them, which makes the annexed file modifyable through a hard-link to its stored git-annex blob.
 Version 6 of git-annex made this easier to deal with.
     3. The other limitation, which was a more fundamental design constraint, was the way git-annex utilizes git.
 In order for git-annex to deal with hard-linked, annexed blobs, git-annex makes use of custom smudge and clean [git filters](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#Keyword-Expansion).
 Unfortunately, using git filters means that all file contents are piped through the filter, meaning you must read **all** annexed file content in order to use the filter.
 This was painfully slow.
-I like the idea of git-annex, but this is way too severe of a limitation for me to consider it seriously for large files.
+I like the idea of git-annex, but this is way too severe of a limitation for me to seriously consider it for large files.
 The creator of git-annex made [a proposal to extend the git's smudge/clean filters](http://thread.gmane.org/gmane.comp.version-control.git/294425) to avoid this hardship, but I haven't heard anything promising yet.

 ### Carry around USB HDD and update with rsync
 * My second choice.
 No doubt it's the most reliable.